 At level four students are introduced to the discipline and standards of academic learning in the module 'Study Skills for Police in Higher Education'.
-Thereafter cross cutting issues related to 'the police' and the police constable role are addressed in the module 'Understanding the Police Constable Role'.
+Thereafter cross cutting issues related to 'the police' and the police constable role are addressed in the module 'Understanding the Police Constable Role' which is a double module delivered over two semesters.
 As students may wish to profess into policing, it is important that early on they appreciate the importance of vaulting diversity and professional standards.
 Thus semester one ends with the module 'Valuing Difference and Maintaining Professional Standards'.
-In semester two, students begin their studies into the fundamentals about Criminology in the module 'Criminology and Crime prevention.
 Next decision making using the National Decision Model (NDM) as it relates to arrest and detention matters is explored in the module 'Decision Making and Discretion'.
 Here the scope and use of discretion is introduced as a central issue of policing concern.
 In the module 'Criminal Justice' the fundamentals about Law, Crime, the structure of Police and the agencies that make up the criminal justice system and the experience of victims are explored